Tanie04/EZLang-Project/docs/language_spec.md

   - Returns the remainder of a division

 ## Notes
 - Every statement ends with a period `.`
 - `.` is used only to terminate statements (not inside expressions)
 - `+` is used for both numeric addition and string concatenation
 - Conditions support the operators: `and`, `or`, `not`
+- Negative numbers are supported using `-`
+- Parentheses `()` can be used to group expressions
 - The language is designed to be simple and easy to read